browserengineering/book/book/chrome.md

 when rendering happens and which tab does the drawing.
 So let's also remove the `draw` calls from the `load` and `scrolldown` methods.
-More generally, the `Browser` is "active" and the `Tab` is "passive": all user interacts start at the `Browser`, which then calls into the tabs as appropriate.
+More generally, the `Browser` is "active" and the `Tab` is "passive": all user interactions start at the `Browser`, which then calls into the tabs as appropriate.

 We're basically done splitting `Tab` from `Browser`, and after a